 - salt and pepper, to taste

-- Preheat oven to 375ºF and spray a casserole dish with coconut oil cooking spray.
+- Preheat oven to 375ºF and spray a 14-inch x 10-inch (OR 9-inch x 12-inch) ceramic casserole dish* with coconut oil cooking spray.

 - Prep veggies by dicing a whole green pepper and 1.5 cups of mushrooms.
-Finely dice 1/2 a yellow onion (~1/2 cup).
+Finely dice 1/2 a yellow onion.